maboiteaspam/phantomizer_demo/README.md

     npm install -g maboiteaspam/phantomizer

-You should be able to run
+Thus, You should be able to run

     phantomizer --version

 USAGE
+====

 phantomizer command line provides integrated tools to help you during your development activity.

-To start phantomizer you must first browse the directory where you have initialized your project.
+To start phantomizer you must first browse the directory where you have checkout your project.

     cd <my project path>

-General usage
+You can initialize a project

+    phantomizer --init demo

+You can browse it

+    phantomizer --server demo

+You can export it

+    phantomizer --export demo

+COMMAND LINE OPTIONS
+====

     phantomizer --<switch> <project>
     phantomizer --verbose --<switch> <project> --target <target>